findelabs/proxima/docs/src/configuration/authentication.md

 ### Client Authentication

-If you would like to require that all incoming clients to Proxima authentication with Basic creds, simply create a new lock block within the endpoint yaml:
+If you would like to require that all incoming clients to Proxima authentication with Basic creds, simply create a new lock block within the endpoint yaml.
+Plese keep in mind that this lock map will not appear when listing the config via the Proxima REST API:

 ```yaml
 static_config: